sbc64/SSD-proposal/README.md

 ### Warnings

 The gnosis safe is still under heavy development and that they might also suffer from, perfect development cycle (they never have to maintain a LTS) where they just push new code out, because of their successful million dollar ICO.

+### Conclusions

+The possibility of using a multisig to handle the hashmap of a subnet members is present.
+But most of the work is going to be done in creating a UI for the althea  contracts that is capable of interfacing with the multisig contracts.
+The easiest solution I can think off is forking current multisig frontends and adding the current althea front end to it.